 If any athlete is lucky, there will be one play that defines their career and has them remembered by at least one fan base.
 But for former Green Bay Packers safety LeRoy Butler, well, he is more than lucky.
-While at Florida State University, Butler had one of the most famous plays in program history, and then created one of the most historic celebrations in sports history once he got to the National Football League.
+While at Florida State University, Butler was part of one of the most famous plays in program history, and then he created one of the most historic celebrations in sports history once he got to the National Football League.

 Though he began his life wearing leg braces and spent his childhood in a wheelchair, Butler created some of the most influential moments of any football player throughout the 1980s and 90s.
 As a cornerback, it wouldn’t be a common thing for Butler to have a football in his hands, but the two most memorable plays of his career ended with him doing just that.

 Bobby Bowden simply called it the “Rooskie.”

 FSU’s Puntrooskie vs. Clemson

 Dozens of memorable plays have taken place in the history of Florida State Seminoles football, but Butler may have the best when head coach Bobby Bowden called his number back in 1988.